CaosMaker96/Bambulab-P1S-Custom-Start-and-End-GCode/README.md

 <b>Firmware updates and slicer updates may brake the code, so testing it after any update is recomended</b>

+## How to use
+- Open your slicer
+- Next to the printer open printer settings
+- Go to "machine Gcode"
+- Delete everything from "start gcode" and "end gcode" and paste the code you downloaded
+- Hit save and you're done!

 ## To Do List and known issues
  - Change that if bed mesh is not valid, and "do bed calibration" is checked in the slicer, the printer will do the bed mesh twice.
  - Implement wiping on the A1 wiper
+ - When probing the bed to check the mesh, use 5 different random points to check deformation.

 ## Contributors and credits
 Special thanks to reddit user u/tasty_beverage with cleaning the code and removing more junk<br>